-Tending to the activities of daily living are not the only considerations when caring for an AI/AN elder.
-A basic understanding of the cultural beliefs and values of AI/ANs can enable caregivers (who are outside the family) to more effectively and respectfully interact with AI/ANs to the benefit of the elder and caregiver alike.
+Tending to the activities of daily living are not the only considerations when caring for a Native elder.
+A basic understanding of the cultural beliefs and values of American Indians and Alaska Natives can enable caregivers (who are outside the family) to more effectively and respectfully interact with Native people to the benefit of the elder and caregiver alike.

 Support and Resources